pandas-dev/pandas-stubs/docs/philosophy.md

         pd.Timestamp("2000-01-01"), pd.Timestamp("2000-01-03"), closed="both"
     )
     if TYPE_CHECKING:
-        i1 + pd.Timestamp("2000-03-03")  # type: ignore
+        i1 + pd.Timestamp("2000-03-03")  # type: ignore[operator] # pyright: ignore[reportGeneralTypeIssues]

 ```

 In this particular example, the stubs consider that `i1` will have the type
 `pd.Interval[pd.Timestamp]`.
 It is incorrect code to add a `Timestamp` to a
 time-based interval.
-Without the `if TYPE_CHECKING` construct, the code would fail.
+Without the `if TYPE_CHECKING` construct, the code would fail
-However, it is also desirable to have the type checker pick up this failure, and by
+at runtime.
+Further, type checkers should report an error for this incorrect code.
-placing the `# type: ignore` on the line, an indication is made to the type checker
+By placing the `# type: ignore[operator] # pyright: ignore[reportGeneralTypeIssues]`
+on the line, type checkers are told to ignore the type error.
+To ensure that the
-that we expect this line to not pass the type checker.
+pandas-stubs annotations are not too wide (allow adding a `Timestamp` to a
+time-based interval), mypy and pyright are configured to report unused ignore
+statements.

 ## Using ignore comments